Apply to Graduate Studies

 If you have met the general admission requirements for graduate study and have chosen your graduate program, you are ready to apply.
 Applying online is quick and easy, and made simpler if you are fully prepared before you begin your application.

-- Review your department's application requirements to ensure you meet the minimum faculty requirements
+- Review your program details to find your application deadline, find your department's application requirements and ensure you meet the minimum faculty requirements

-- Gather your transcripts and other supporting documents
+- Gather your unofficial transcripts and other supporting documents

 - Gather any required test scores